lisbethmachado/lisbethmachado/README.md

 # Hello👋 Welcome to my Github! :rocket:

-I am a passionate creator and collaborator! :mortar_board: I recently earned my Full Stack Web Development Certificate from the University of California, San Diego Extension.
+I am a passionate creator and collaborator! :mortar_board: I recently earned my Full Stack Web Development Certificate from the University of California, San Diego.
 All instruction and materials were provided through Zoom, Slack, Google Drive, GitLab and GitHub, due to the COVID-19 crisis.

 ## Technologies :computer:

-I have experience creating my vision of a web application independently, as well as, collaborating with a group on complex projects, throughout the entire development lifecycle.
+I have experience creating my vision of a mobile or web application independently, as well as, collaborating with a group, throughout the entire development lifecycle.

 My Repositories are a collection of interactive web applications I've built and contributed on, while meeting deadlines, using technologies such as Git, HTML, CSS, Javascript, Web-API's, Third-Party API's, Server-Side API's, NodeJs, MySQL, Express, Handlebars, Mongo DB, mongoose, and ReactJS.